 They look so real, in fact, that I had a hard time resisting clicking on the link in the text.
 Thank goodness I did, because it would have possibly given the scammers access to my financial information.

 Instead, I waited until I returned home and could look up “Wells Fargo phishing scams”, where I found this information.

 As with phishing emails, tell your senior loved one they can spot a phishing text by:

 - needing to do something immediately to avoid “being locked out” or “deactivated”.

 - the fact that they did not prompt the text (for example: the senior had not tried to sign in on their account and gotten the text immediately afterward)

 - looking for unusual characters or punctuation in the text, such as all capital letters, or spotting arrows or exclamation points

 - the text was sent by an actual 10-digit (or 7-digit) phone number.
 Banks and credit card companies generally use a short code phone number about 5 numbers long.

 Any combination of these red flags means your senior should ignore it.
-If it makes them feel better to confirm that the text is fake, they can get the phone number of the REAL company from a statement or invoice and call Customer Service to ask if any texts have been sent to them.
+If it makes them feel better to confirm that the text is fake, they can get the phone number of the REAL company from a statement or invoice (NOT the one in the text message!) and call Customer Service to ask if any texts have been sent to them.

 3. Online Dating Scams